Indicia-Team/drupal-8-modules-indicia-ai/proxy_nia/README.md

 Failing to do so results in a 400 Bad Request error.
 We must tick the box to enable POST requests too.

-In the Authentication section, add the client ID, email and password that you will have set up which allow you to access the Waarneming API.
+In the Authentication section, add the username, and password that you will have been given to allow you to access the NIA.
 Also add the ID of the classifier which needs to have been added to the warehouse.
 This is used to provide traceability of where classifications have come from.

 In the Service Path section, add the three configurable parts of the servive uri.

 ## Permissions